manojprabhakar90/translation_new/README.md

 And many more!
 For a complete list of supported languages, please check the LANGUAGE_CODES in the Translator class.

-# **Contributions**
-We welcome contributions to improve the translation package.
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make your changes.
-4. Push to the branch (git push origin feature-branch).
-5. Create a pull request with a description of your changes.

 # **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License